JordanMicahBennett/cell-differentiation/README.md

 Version: 1.0.0
 Date: 2016-05-18

-Author:
+Authors:
 Joshua L. Phillips <Joshua.Phillips@mtsu.edu>
 Department of Computer Science, Middle Tennessee State University

+Michael E. Colvin <mcolvin@ucmerced.edu>
+School of Natural Sciences, University of California, Merced

 Thanks for considering this code for your cell differentiation needs!

 The development of Cell-Diff is mainly funded by academic research grants.
 To help us fund development, we humbly ask that you cite the poster abstract:

-* Analytic parameter fitting in stochastic stem cell models
+* Analytic parameter fitting in stochastic stem cell models.
   J. L. Phillips, J. E. Manilay, and M. E. Colvin Biophysical Journal 98(3), 739a.
 (2010) doi:10.1016/j.bpj.2009.12.4052